-There are times when we feel afraid to make a career shift, even when we need to.
+Sometimes we are afraid to make a career shift, even when we need to do it.
 Hence, so many workers get stuck in the same career without any hopeful direction ahead.
 Further, family incomes are decreasing and expenses are growing, while pay remains the same.
 In fact, thousands of people still struggle to make ends meet.
 With the current recession in the country, many people fear of being laid off, since they rely too much on their regular paychecks to keep them afloat.

 Not everyone wants to work out their own careers.
 Some would leave it to another person to make choices for them.
-The problem with this is the possibility of making mistakes and poor decisions, which leads to no less than dissatisfaction.
+The problem with this is the possibility of making mistakes and poor decisions leading to no less than dissatisfaction.

 One career per lifetime

 One reason given by some people is this: they think that once they have chosen a career, they are forever stuck in it.
 This belief is untrue.
 In their lifetimes, it is natural and normal for many people to switch to a new career several times.
-If you came to a point when you are no longer satisfied with your career, you have all the right to change it.
+If you’ve come to a point that you are no longer satisfied with your career, you have all the right to change it.

 Another reason is: if they move to a new career, all their skills will be wasted.
 Skills don’t go to waste, though you may not be able to use them exactly the way you did before.
 The truth is, you can take your skills anytime and anywhere you go, no matter what kind of job position you are in.